CategoricalData/opl/Ontology.md

 * Machine/Propagator
   - This is the algebra part.
 We have a functor Propagators: WiringDiagrams -> Set.
   - Machines describe some sort of computation in a specific domain.
-  - Machines are classified by boxes.
+  - Machines are classified by boxes (in other words, if X is a box, M is a machine to fill in that box iff M is an element of the set Propagators(X).
-  - Boxes and wiring diagrams can be described and have semantics independent of an algebra of machines.
+  - Boxes and wiring diagrams can be described and have semantics independent of an algebra of machines; that is, the machines are dependently typed by the operad.

 Languages
 --------------------